-16 For more information regarding short-term ratings and standard linkage between long-term and short-term rating scales, see Rating Symbols and Definitions and our cross-sector methodology on short-term ratings.
-Links can be found in the "Moody's Related Publications" section unsecured debt.
-19 For all other bank obligations (except deposits 20), we generally use the senior unsecured debt rating (or equivalent) as the reference point.
+For more information regarding short-term ratings and standard linkage between long-term and short-term rating scales, see Rating Symbols and Definitions and our cross-sector methodology on short-term ratings.
+Links can be found in the "Moody's Related Publications" section

-7 For ease of reference, in this report we generically describe these reference points as "ratings."
+For ease of reference, in this report we generically describe these reference points as "ratings."
 However, the range of reference points is not limited to credit ratings.